Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Methodology

+Each of the FER networks mentioned above consists of two or all of these parts: CNN Feature Extractor, Landmarks Localization head, and Expression Classification head, as shown in Fig.~\ref{fig:combo_network_arch}.

 \textbf{CNN Feature Extractor} consists of a sequence of 4 Convolutional Blocks and Max Pooling layer pairs arranged alternatively, followed by a Global Average Pooling layer.
 Each convolutional block, in turn, consists of two convolution and two batch normalization layers arranged alternately.
 After each batch normalization layer, we apply the RELU \cite{tr-relu} activation.
 Batch normalization \cite{tr-batchnorm} enables faster and more stable training of the network.
 Further, we initialize each convolution layer using He uniform initializer \cite{tr-he}.
 The feature extractor's input is a grayscale face crop of 160 x 160 x 3, and the output is a 128-dimensional (128-D) feature vector.
 The feature extractor has about 0.29 M (million) parameters.
-Its architecture is the same across all three datasets and the three types of networks (baseline, full transfer learning, and part-based ensemble transfer learning).
+Its architecture is the same across all three datasets and the three types of networks.

 \textbf{Landmarks Localization Output Head} takes the 128-D feature vector as input and consists of two dense layers.
 We initialize each dense layer using the Glorot uniform initializer \cite{tr-glorot}.
-The first dense layer is 128-D in size, and the second is the output layer with a size that varies depending on the model.
-The full transfer learning network learns the 68 landmark points represented by 136 output neurons.
-However, we divide these 68 landmarks into five sets for the ensemble network, each corresponding to a specific facial feature: eyebrows, eyes, nose, mouth, and jaw, in the order of a top to bottom vertical face scan.
-We then train an FLL model for each feature, thereby training 5 FLL models in total for one ensemble network.
-The outputs of these five models are; 20 neurons representing the 10 eyebrows points, 24 neurons representing the 12 eyes points, 18 neurons representing the 9 nose points, 40 neurons representing the 20 mouth points, and 34 neurons representing the 17 jaw points.
-Consequently, the number of localization head parameters varies from 0.019M for the 9 nose points to 0.025M for the entire 68 points.
+The first dense layer is 128-D in size, and the second is the output layer with a size that varies depending on the number of landmarks that need to be localized.
+Consequently, the number of localization head parameters varies from 0.019M for 18 neurons representing the 9 nose points to 0.025M for 136 neurons representing the entire 68 points.
+The architecture is the same across all three datasets and varies depending on the type of network.